fperron-kt88/fx-portfolio/_posts/2024-12-20-vault-oddball-chute-a-neige.md

 degree of freedom is considered.

-The problem to solve was to identify a working configuration, in short establishing the length of the $h$ link and it's pivot mounting point location $P_2$
+The problem to solve was to identify a working configuration, in short establishing the length of the $h$ link and its pivot mounting point location $P_2$ before the welder was switched on.

 # Why ?

+Why oh why, you ask?
 The shallow answer is easy: two bird's with one stone (two wins in one move, no birds were harmed...):

 1. configuring and testing a $\LaTeX$ tool chain for an incoming Master's degree memoir